 - Competency is sought in three major elements of a procedure; strategy and planning, execution, and response to procedure-related adverse events or complications.

-- A four box clinical case-based approach (inspired from Albert Jonsen’s classic work in medical ethics) addresses pre procedure evaluation, techniques, expected results, and follow-up/response to complications.
+- A 4-box clinical case-based approach (inspired from Albert Jonsen’s classic work in medical ethics) addresses pre-procedure evaluation, techniques, expected results, and follow-up/response to complications.

 - Clinical judgement and depth of knowledge are assessed by asking learners to justify their decisions using background information, pertinent literature, institutional biases, and personal experience.

 - Consistent with the ACGME professionalism competency guides, learners address components of Informed Consent, as well as outcomes based on possible, probable or real results.

 |Procedural Techniques and Results

 ||Long term Management Plan

 FOUR BOX APPROACH SCENARIOS vol 1 and PRESENTATIONS are used for clinical case discussions, lectures, and as part of competency-oriented training to objectively and subjectively evaluate a learner’s level of knowledge, clinical judgement and decision-making skills.